STAND FIRM IN THE FAITH

 Apparently, it was God’s mighty presence which rested upon the Jordan that parted the Jordan River for God’s people to cross over on dry ground into their inheritance, the Promised Land.

-The Scripture testifies to this truth in Psalms 114:
+The Psalmist testifies to this truth.

 1 When Israel went out of Egypt, The house of Jacob from a people of strange language,